the-brainiac/iert-django-workshop/README.md

 | `/fruits/list/` | a table containing all fruits with their details along with update and delete button | Accessible to authenticated users only |
 | `/buy/` | a dummy page with all payment options | |

 > You are free to add extra endopints as per your requirements, this is only for your minimum reference

+- you can use this project for reference [Image Gallery Project](https://shivprojects.pythonanywhere.com/image-gallery/)
+- Everything will be same `images` will be replaced by the `fruits` and some minor changes accordingly.
 ## How to contribute

 - Create a django project in this directory.